rubymonsters/ruby-for-beginners/23_printing.md

 error might be about.

 This method is the method `p`.
-In order to understand `p` better, we want to look at another method first, which is `inspect`.
+In order to understand `p` better, we want to look at another method first, which is the method `inspect`.

 The method `inspect` is available on any object in Ruby.
 It returns a string that is a representation of the object itself: a representation that is as